Lunachicks

 Lunachicks are an American punk rock band from New York City.
-The band formed in 1987 and had been on hiatus since 2001, with the band reuniting in 2019.
+The band formed in 1987, went on hiatus in 2001, and reunited in 2019.
 The band cited influences including the Ramones, Kiss, and the MC5.

 History

 Theo Kogan, Gina Volpe, and Sydney "Squid" Silver were students at New York City's Fiorello H. LaGuardia High School of Music & Art and Performing Arts when they decided to form a band.
 Sindi Benezra, an acquaintance of Silver, was asked to join shortly after.
 They rehearsed and wrote material in Gina's bedroom for about a year.
 Their first composition, the lengthy "Theme Song", was about killing Kogan's and Silver's English teacher.
 The band played their first show in 1988 with Theo's then-boyfriend Mike on the drums.

 Kim Gordon and Thurston Moore of Sonic Youth were amongst the audience for one of their early performances.
 Gordon and Moore were impressed with the band and sent a demo tape to Paul Smith in England, which landed them a deal on Smith's label Blast First.
 With drummer Becky Wreck (Susan Rebecca Lloyd) on board they released a self-titled four-song EP in 1989, and the album Babysitters on Acid, both produced by Wharton Tiers.
 The record was only available in Europe until it was re-released on Go-Kart Records in 2001.
 The band later expressed their strong dislike for the album's production, and the fact that they did not earn any money from Blast First.
 The band went on to tour with the Dictators in 1991.

 1992 saw the release of their second album, Binge & Purge.
 Around this time drummer Becky Wreck gained cult popularity for a TV appearance on Howard Stern's Lesbian Dating Game.
 She left the band some time later and was briefly replaced by Beastie Boys and Luscious Jackson drummer Kate Schellenbach, before Chip English joined.
 During their first visit to Japan, a six-song EP entitled Sushi A La Mode, featuring a cover of Boston's "More Than a Feeling", was recorded and released in Japan in the fall of 1993.